 Erddig House – an atmospheric house, featuring a 1,200-acre country park to walk in and formal walled garden, Erddig is one of Britain’s finest historic houses.
 And it’s less than 6 miles away.

 Chester: just over the border, a great Roman and Medieval walled city.
 A city that is nearly 2000 years old.
 You can walk the walls, stroll down by the river or shop in the famous Rows, a unique blend of medieval and modern.

 Eglwyseg Mountain: the area is best known for the stunning limestone escarpment, the Eglwyseg Rocks.
 Where else could you walk to World’s End?
 A real place, and part of a walk that’s parallel to Offa’s Dyke.

-Coed Llandegla Mountain Bike Trails for all abilities and a beautiful place to walk
+Coed Llandegla Mountain Bike Centre.
+Trails for all abilities.
+Bike hire, courses, bike shop and a great cafe.
+Also a beautiful place to walk

 All of these are within a very short drive of Hall Farm.
 If you feel like venturing further afield there’s climbing in Snowdonia, World Heritage Site castles, forests, mountain biking, long distance paths, horse riding, fishing and canoeing on the River Dee and a hundred and one other things.